Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Asymmetric Case: Non-criticality via Parametric First-order Perturbations

 \subsection{Proof of \Cref{thm_completion_asym}}

-As will be shown next, controlling the right-hand side of \Cref{eq_ub_cU} is much easier for matrix completion. \begin{proposition} The following statements hold for the measurement matrices that satisfy \Cref{asp_completion}. \begin{itemize} \item Suppose that $k>r$.
+As will be shown next, controlling the right-hand side of \Cref{eq_ub_cU} is much easier for matrix completion. \begin{proposition} The following statements hold for the measurement matrices satisfying the matrix completion model (\Cref{asp_completion}). \begin{itemize} \item Suppose that $k>r$.
 There exists a true solution $\fW^\star = (\trueW_1,\trueW_2)$ such that